Williston Reservoir

 The current Williston Reservoir elevation may be found here.

 Some locations on the reservoir provide excellent angling for bull trout, rainbow trout, rocky mountain whitefish and lake whitefish.
-Fishing licenses are required; these may be purchased at local merchants or Government Agents.
+Fishing licences are required; these may be purchased at local merchants or government agents.
 Be sure to check the Freshwater Fishing Regulations Synopsis for provincial angling restrictions.

 Williston Reservoir begins to freeze over during November and continues until mid-January when total freeze-up usually occurs.

-During the winter season an ice- breaking barge is in service on Williston Reservoir which results in open water and thin ice.
+During the winter season an ice-breaking barge may be in service on Williston Reservoir which results in open water and thin ice.
 Use of the water channels is not recommended during the winter season and snowmobilers must exercise extreme caution.

 BC Hydro's clearing program is ongoing, therefore, debris may be encountered at any time in all areas of the reservoir.